crolopez/warzone-tracker/README.md

 ## Scheduled reports

-Scheduled reports are events that are launched every X amount of time to perform periodic activities and their activation depends on the serverless platform where this project is deployed.
+Scheduled reports are events that are launched every X amount of time to perform periodic reports and their activation depends on the serverless platform where this project is deployed.

+To do this, we must first register the user whose gaming reports we want to receive using the `/RegisterUserReports <User>` command from one or more groups.

-The project is tested on AWS Lambda functions, but could be adapted to other types of serverless platforms by modifying the recipe for deployment without changing production code.
+The project is tested on AWS Lambda functions but could be adapted to other types of serverless platforms by modifying the recipe for deployment without changing the production code.

 ### Post-match results

 It is possible to receive the results of a match as soon as it is over on the desired channels.

-To do this, we must first register the user whose post-match results we want to receive using the `/RegisterUserReports <User>` command from one or more groups.

-If we want to disable this functionality we just need to remove the `schedule` block corresponding to the `/ReportLastMatches` command from [serverless.yml](./serverless.yml).
+If we want to enable this functionality, we just have to set the `postMatchReports` field to true on [serverless.yml](./serverless.yml) file.

-To modify the frequency for checking if there is new information of finished matches just modify the `rate` attribute.
+### Post-session report

+We can receive the gaming session overview when it has ended if we see the `sessionReports` field to true as mentioned in the previous paragraph.

+The amount of time that the engine waits until sending the session report is defined by the `TIME_BETWEEN_SESSIONS` environment variable.